 Abstract

-Research on physiological indicators of teacher stress often relied on expensive and obtrusive assessment methods.
-Fitness trackers might represent a non-invasive and convenient alternative.
-Thus, this study investigated the use of wrist-worn fitness trackers to assess teacher heart rate (HR) as an indicator of stress.
-In a five-phase lab study, we used a Fitbit® fitness tracker to assess teachers´ HR before, during, and after a potentially stressful micro-teaching session.
-Results of t-tests showed that teachers’ HR increased before, peaked during, and progressively decreased after the micro-teaching session, indicating that wrist-worn fitness trackers are a useful tool for mapping stress in educational settings.
-Moreover, we examined whether teachers’ subjective stress appraisals and teaching experience explained variance in HR data.
-Multiple regression analysis revealed mainly no significant coefficients.
-We discuss the potential of wearable technology as an affordable and ubiquitous assessment tool for research on teacher stress in the classroom.
+Past research on physiological indicators of teacher stress often had to rely on expensive and obtrusive assessment methods.
+Modern fitness trackers represent a non-invasive and convenient alternative.
+This study investigated the use of wrist-worn fitness trackers to assess teacher heart rate (HR) as an indicator of stress during teaching.
+In a laboratory study, we used a Fitbit® fitness tracker to assess teachers´ HR before, during, and after a potentially stressful micro-teaching session.
+Our results demonstrate that the fitness tracker was indeed useful for mapping teachers´ stress, with the data showing how teachers’ HR increased before, peaked during, and progressively decreased after the micro-teaching session.
+Moreover, we related the fitness tracker data to retrospective teacher self-reports.
+We found that teachers’ subjective stress appraisals, together with their teaching experience, explained only small amounts of variance in HR data We discuss the potential of fitness trackers as an affordable and ubiquitous assessment tool for research on teacher stress in the classroom, and provide advice for practical implementation.

 Keywords: teacher stress, fitness tracker, heart rate, classroom disruptions, wearable technology, physiological stress measurement